Last Updated on: 27th September 2023, 08:49 am

-- Unstable temperature, especially a lack of heat after laying or excess heat before hatching.
+- An absence of warmth after laying or excess heat before hatching.

-- Impact on the egg, such as rolling out of a nesting box.
+- Impact on the egg, like rolling out of a nesting box, causing physical damage.

-- Lack of ventilation or humidity makes it impossible for the chick to breathe.
+- A lack of ventilation or humidity makes it impossible for the chicks to breathe.

-- Tough eggshells that can’t be cracked, limiting oxygen intake.
+- Tough eggshells can’t be pipped, leading to oxygen deprivation.

-Not all the lovebird’s eggs will hatch, so birds lay multiple eggs per clutch during the mating session.
+Not all the lovebirds’ eggs will hatch, so these small birds lay multiple eggs per clutch.

 Why Aren’t My Lovebirds Breeding?